robsann/robsann/README.md

 - Used the Sliver C2 session to perform two attacks on the target machine:
     - LSASS access (credential stealing attack).
     - Volume shadow copies deletion using vssadmin Windows utility (used in ransomware attacks).
-- D&R rules were created in the LimaCharlie platform to detect the two previous attacks using the telemetry generated and tested the rules by repeating the attacks.
+- Detection and response rules were created in the LimaCharlie platform to detect the two previous attacks and take action.
+The rules were tested by repeating the attacks.

 ## Pentesting & Network Security with Snort (IDS/IPS)
 - Network IDS/IPS setup using Snort in Ubuntu.